‘We all know that flights can be long and slightly uncomfortable journeys. They certainly are for me because of All Of The People…

 Me: I have *got* to get that private jet sorted.

 In defence of Harrison, he eventually tired himself out from all the WAAAHing and kicking and took a nap until just before we landed.
 He did, however, clean his teeth with an electric toothbrush before he went to sleep, which I initially mistook for him using a Black and Decker to drill through the back of my seat.
-The entire flight, just across the aisle, sat a chubby little baby boy who grinned at his Mum the entire flight.
+The entire flight, just across the aisle, sat a chubby little baby boy who constantly grinned at his Mum.
 I liked him immensely.

 What interesting conversations and or behaviour have you overhead/endured on a flight?